Avocado (Persea Americana) is indigenous

 The word comes from the Aztec word ahuacatl.
 It represented a very significant diet to the Indians who dwelt in Central America.
 It then spread to Latin America and the West Indies.
 They were brought to Florida in 1833 by Henry Perrine and in 1871, they were brought to California.

 The benefits of avocado are good.
-It is rich in protein, Vitamin A, B, C, D, and E, chlorophyll, calcium, potassium, phosphorous and Iron.
+It is rich in protein, Vitamin A, B, C, D, and E, chlorophyll, calcium, potassium, phosphorus and Iron.
 The fatty acid in it is extremely digestible.
 The avocado salad makes up a highly nutritious dish.

 Tests conducted on the fruit at the University of Miami School of Medicine and Veterans Administration Hospital, Coral Cables, Florida, show that this pear reduces the cholesterol level of the blood.
 It is very beneficial for those suffering from eczema.